willardharris/balena-ads-b/README.md

 By default, dump1090 will run with adaptive gain in dynamic range mode.
 You can override this by setting a *Device Variable* named `DUMP1090_GAIN` with a value of your liking.
 You can read more about manual gain optimization at the [adsb-wiki](https://github.com/wiedehopf/adsb-wiki/wiki/Optimizing-gain).

 # Part 14 – Updating to the latest version
 Updating to the latest version is trivial.
 If you installed balena-ads-b using the blue Deploy with balena-button, you can click it again and overwrite your current application.
+Choose the "Deploy to existing fleet" option, then select the fleet you want to update.
 All settings will be preserved.
 For convenience, the button is right here:

 [![Deploy with button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/ketilmo/balena-ads-b&defaultDeviceType=raspberrypi4-64)